-"The farmer has to be an optimist or he wouldn't still be a farmer", and if there was only one quality
+"The farmer has to be an optimist or he would not still be a farmer", where the gravitation of precipitation remains unpredictable.
+Yet if there was

-of one element and that would be all, if there was only one interstitial quality in nature, ens inquantum ens, that would be one thing that would be everywhere ... like Newton's idea of gravity and the interstices ... but that is not how it really is for agriculture or the markets.
-Without fallacy of composition like "gravity", the ancient Greeks recognized four fundamental qualities that corresponded in simple and constant ways to what they considered to be the four basic elements.
+only one quality of one element, and that would be all, if there was only one interstitial quality in nature, ens inquantum ens, that would be one thing that would be everywhere ... like Newton's idea of gravity and the interstices ... but that is not how it really is for agriculture or the markets.
+Without fallacy of composition, however, or stepping into infinite regress,

-They were hot and cold, and wet and dry, which corresponded to fire and earth, and water and air.
-The basic rubric was good enough that it still catches today the essence overall of the whole modern table of elements.
+basic elements, e.g., hot and cold, and wet and dry, which assimilate fire and earth, and water and air.
+The basic rubric was good enough that it still catches the essence overall of the whole modern table of elements.

-the other things like torsion balances and golf score cards and luggage of whatever, where is the gravity in the qualities and
+the other things like torsion balances, score cards, and luggage of whatever, where is the gravity in the cause

 1. G = 6.754 × 10^-11 m^3 kg^-1 s^-2 is from Cavendish's experiments.